ritesh-1918/AI-GIFT-FINDER/README.md

 ## 🌟 Special Dedication

-This project is lovingly made for **Prakashini**, a dedicated Computer Science Junior.
+This project is made for **Prakashini**, a dedicated Computer Science Junior.

 - **Student**: Prakashini
 - **Course**: Polytechnic 2nd Year (2024 - 2027 Batch)